szymor/yatka/README.md

 ### ideas / plans
 - line clear animation (TGM?)
 - ports for other platforms
-- three modes of gameplay - Sprint (40 lines), Ultra (2 minutes) and Marathon
 - better joystick support
 - advanced hiscore system (best score in Marathon/Ultra, best time in Sprint, best lines in Ultra)
 - another implementation of hold (as an option) with a separate slot for a tetromino